-After admission to candidacy, you will proceed to propose, complete and defend your dissertation, which will be completed under the supervision of a dissertation committee to include a chair, at least two VCU School of Social Work faculty members and at least one additional member from outside of the school.
+After passing the qualifying exam, you will register for a minimum of one credit hour of dissertation research.
+You will first work with your academic adviser to develop a dissertation committee and a proposal for dissertation research.
+Upon successful defense of the proposal, you will be approved for degree candidacy.
+After admission to candidacy, you will proceed to complete and defend your dissertation, which will be completed under the supervision of a dissertation committee to include a chair, at least two VCU School of Social Work faculty members and at least one additional member from outside of the school.
 All nominations must be submitted in writing to the Ph.D.
 Program director.
 For specifics about dissertation committee nominations and dissertation guidelines, please consult the Student Policy Handbook in the VCU School of Social Work documents and forms archive.